 What is React Native?

 React Native is an open-source framework for building cross-platform mobile applications.
 It was developed by Facebook and released in 2015.
 The framework allows developers to build mobile apps for iOS and Android using a single codebase written in JavaScript.
-React Native uses native components, which allows the resulting app to have a native look and feel on both platforms.
+React Native uses native components, which helps the resulting app to have a native look and feel on both platforms.

 React Native Pros & Cons